Skip to main content

 The history of ethnic Chinese involvement with liberating the Philippines

-There were other people of Chinese heritage that fought the 1896 Revolution against Spanish rule.
+Other people of Chinese heritage fought the 1896 Revolution against Spanish rule.
 If one could look at the list of people during the revolution--some of them had Chinese blood.
 Yes, they had Chinese blood but they should be considered Filipino by citizenship!

-From Tulay.ph, one can see the that the Katipuneros had ethnic Chinese in the battlefield.
+From Tulay.ph, one can see that the Katipuneros had ethnic Chinese on the battlefield.
 However, Ignacio Paua was a naturalized Filipino as he was born in China.

 Chinese contributions